GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-summarization/README.md

 # On-device Summarization with Gemini Nano

 This sample demonstrates how to use the experimental Summarization API in Chrome.
-To learn more about the API and how to sign-up for the preview, head over to [Built-in AI on developer.chrome.com](https://developer.chrome.com/docs/ai/built-in).
+To learn more about the API and how to sign-up for the preview, head over to the [summarizer guide on developer.chrome.com](https://developer.chrome.com/docs/ai/summarizer-api).

 ## Overview